d-khan/Python-exercise/decision____.md

 ### 3. Bitwise logical operators (and, or, not, xor)
-**Remember bitwise logical operators operates on bits** To differentiate logical operators and bitwise logical operators, Python uses different symbols to differentiate
+**Remember bitwise logical operators operates on bits** To differentiate between logical operators and bitwise logical operators, Python uses distinct symbols for each.

 | Name of the logical operator | Logical operator in Python | Bitwise logical operator in Python |
 | ---------------------------- | -------------------------- | ---------------------------------- |